Wide Mouth Mason (album)

-Wide Mouth Mason is the eponymous second studio album by the Canadian blues-rock band Wide Mouth Mason and the first to be released on a major label.
+Wide Mouth Mason is the second studio album by the Canadian blues-rock band Wide Mouth Mason and the first to be released on a major label.
 The band re-recorded most of their independent first album, The Nazarene, for inclusion on the album as well as the new song "This Mourning".
 The album was certified Gold in Canada on on the strength of the singles "Midnight Rain", "My Old Self", "This Mourning" and "The Game".